qatoolkit/qatoolkit-source-swagger-net/README.md

 Parser then finds those string in the description field and populates the `RequestFilter` property.

 ##### 2.2 TestTypes
-Similarly as in the `AuthenticationTypes` you can filter out certain endpoints to be used in certain test scenarios.
-Currently libraray supports:
+Similarly as in the `AuthenticationTypes` you can filter out certain endpoints to be used in different test scenarios.
+Currently library supports:

 - TestType.LoadTest which specifies a string `"@loadtest"`,
 - TestType.IntegrationTest which specifies a string `"@integrationtest"`,
 - TestType.SecurityTest which specifies a string `"@securitytest"`,

-The same swagger-json excerpt which allows load and integration tests.
+The same swagger.json excerpt which support test type tags might look like this:

 ```json
 "/v{version}/categories?parent={parentId}": {